Best Social Worker Assessments Guide for 2024. Everything You Need to Know.

 What Are the True Goals of the Social Work Assessment Process?

 The stages of the social work process are designed with a simple goal in mind, which is to help people.
 Social workers are usually on the front line when someone has a crisis in their lives and needs assistance.
+They learn many social work skills to help them navigate various situations.

 The overarching goals of assessment in social case work include: